espelion/f1_racer_ai_agent/README.md

     ```
     To run with specific arguments (e.g., explicitly setting the text generator or gemini generator):
     ```sh
-    docker run -it --rm f1-racer-agent --text-generator <basic or gemini>
+    docker run -it --rm f1-racer-agent --text-generator <basic or gemini or transformer>
     ```

 <p align="right">(<a href="#top">back to top</a>)</p>